-- The committee must include at least three faculty members. - The Chair must be tenured or tenure-track and a member of the Graduate Faculty.

-The student's adviser must be a member of the Graduate Faculty.
+- 1. The committee must include at least three faculty members. - 2.
+The Chair must be tenured or tenure-track and a member of the Graduate Faculty. - 3.
+The student's advisor must be a member of the Graduate Faculty.

 A request for an exception to these rules must be made in writing by the chairperson and approved by the College of Education Associate Dean for Academic Programs.
-For committee members outside of the University of Illinois at Urbana-Champaign, a letter of justification and curriculum vitae must be submitted by the chair to the departmental contact in the Academic and Instructional Services Office who will then submit it to the College of Education Associate Dean for Academic Programs and the Graduate College for approval.
+For committee members outside of the University of Illinois at Urbana-Champaign, a letter of justification and curriculum vitae must be submitted by the chair to the departmental contact in the Graduate Student Services Office who will then submit it to the College of Education Associate Dean for Academic Programs and the Graduate College for approval.

 After the committee is appointed, the oral examination takes place.
-The student does not have to be registered to take the oral examination.
-The chair obtains the Thesis/Dissertation Approval form from the departmental contact in the Academic and Instructional Services Office prior to the examination and returns it immediately after the examination.
+A masters student is not required to be registered to take the oral examination.
+The chair obtains the Thesis/Dissertation Approval form from the departmental contact in the Graduate Student Services Office prior to the examination and returns it immediately after the examination.
 All appointed committee members' signatures are required on the Thesis/Dissertation Approval form; signatories must sign for themselves.
 Committee members have the right to review the final copy of the thesis before signing.